Israel launched Operation Rising Lion, a targeted military operation to roll back the Iranian threat to Israel's very survival.

 Yeah.

-Um I was calling just to comment on the fact that the Iranian response that it's like watching one of those Battle of Britain movies, you know, the Luflaffa's bombing the cities in response to the military attacks and you know the indiscriminate bombing of civilians seems to be the same game plan that the Iranians have that the Germans have.
+I was calling just to comment on the fact that the Iranian response said it's like watching one of those Battle of Britain movies.

-There was look, how do I say this in a nice way?
+Well, you know, you've got to ask yourselves, there was, look, how do I say this in a nice way?

-Um this is Donald Trump's America first policy.
+This is Donald Trump's America First policy.

-And part of America first is being smart.
+And part of America First is being smart.

 And Donald Trump often uses in his rallies and speeches the word common sense.